810Sathvik/shortest-path-service/README.md

 URLs to the load the UI page
 ============================
-http://localhost:8084/ --> it loads the frondend page where you can select source and destination planet
+http://localhost:8084/ --> it loads the view page where we can select source and destination planet

 on submission, the URI /shortestpath will be called and displays the result.

-Click on Back button to submit the page with difference planets.
+Click on Back button to submit the page with different planets.

 Logs:
 =====